shumwaymark/sentinelcam/README.rst

 For building out the functionality of the **Outpost**, it quickly became obvious that his **imagenode** project could provide scaffolding that was both structurally sound and already working.
-This project has been forked as a submodule to the **SentinelCam** project.
-Additional details regarding enhancements are documented in `YingYangRanch_Changes <docs/YingYangRanch_Changes.rst>`_.
+This project has been forked as a submodule here.
+Additional details regarding the enhancements made to it are documented in `YingYangRanch_Changes <docs/YingYangRanch_Changes.rst>`_.

 Most significantly, this enhanced **imagenode** module completely encapsulates all the